 MRF funding is current;

-No condition of default exists under this Agreement or under any other agreement entered in connection with any Short-Term Debt, or Long-Term Debt.
+No condition of default exists under this Agreement or under any other agreement entered in connection with any Short-Term Debt or Long-Term Debt.

-For All Short-term Debt that is secured by Borrower’s Accounts Receivable, Borrower must obtain an intercreditor agreement executed by Borrower, Lender and the Short-Term Debt lender, which shall be approved by HUD.
+For all Debt that is secured by Borrower’s Patient Accounts Receivable, Borrower must obtain an intercreditor agreement executed by Borrower, Lender and the LOC lender, which shall be approved by HUD.

-Limitation on Total Debt Service Payments

-The combined debt service payments for all Long-Term Debt and Short-Term Debt in the current fiscal year shall not exceed 10 percent (10%) of the average Adjusted Operating Revenue for the three (3) most recent fiscal years based on audited financial statements.

 Reporting Requirements

-Prior to incurring any Long-Term Debt or Short-Term Debt, Borrower shall notify HUD of the type, amount, annual principal, and the annual interest payments for both the new and existing indebtedness.
+Prior to incurring any Long-Term Debt or Short-Term Debt, Borrower shall provide written notification to HUD of the type, amount, annual principal, and the annual interest payments for both the new and existing indebtedness.

 SUCCESSOR CLAUSE

-(a) For new leases entered into by Borrower not covered by Section 20, Borrower shall insert a Personalty Lease Successor Clause into said lease.
-If the Personalty Lease Successor Clause cannot be obtained, Borrower shall not enter into the new or renewal lease without the prior approval of HUD.

-(b) For all existing indebtedness which is secured by property that is not part of the Borrower’s Security Instrument, Borrower shall insert a Financing Successor Clause into the financing agreement when the financing agreement is eligible for renewal.
+(a) For all existing indebtedness having a maturity date of more than one(1) year from the date of this Agreement and which is secured by property that is not part of the Borrower’s Security Instrument, Borrower shall insert a Financing Successor Clause into the financing agreement when the financing agreement is eligible for renewal.
 If the Borrower is unable to include the Financing Successor Clause in the renewed financing agreement, then Borrower shall not enter into the new financing agreement without the prior approval of HUD.

-(c) For all existing personalty leases Borrower shall insert a Personalty Lease Successor Clause into the lease when the leases are eligible for renewal.
+(b) For all existing personalty leases having an expiration of more than one (1) year from the date of this Agreement, Borrower shall insert a Personalty Lease Successor Clause into the lease when the leases are eligible for renewal.
 If the Borrower is unable to include the Personalty Lease Successor Clause in the renewed lease, then Borrower shall not enter into the renewed lease without the prior approval of HUD.

-(d) For existing real property leases having an expiration of more than one (1) year from the date of this Agreement, Borrower shall insert a Realty Lease Successor Clause when the leases are eligible for renewal.
+(c) For existing real property leases having an expiration of more than one (1) year from the date of this Agreement, Borrower shall insert a Realty Lease Successor Clause when the leases are eligible for renewal.
 If the Borrower is unable to include the Realty Lease Successor Clause in the lease, then Borrower shall not enter into the renewed lease without the prior approval of HUD.

 ANNUAL VERIFICATION OF COMPLIANCE WITH REGULATORY AGREEMENT